VVelox/Device-RAID-Poller/README.md

 ### CentOS

-Do the following as root.
-When it asks you if you want to use local::lib or sudo, just answer sudo.
+Doing the following as root.
+When cpan asks you if you want to setup as much as possible automatically, it is safe to answer with yes.
+In general select sudo as it will make it easiest to use from multiple users, such as most configuration it will be simplest to install it globally and not rely on local::lib.

     yum install cpan
-    cpan Module::List
-    cpan Module::Build
-    cpan Device::RAID::Poller
+    cpan Module::Build Module::List Device::RAID::Poller

 ### Debian